joembedded/zebra_zpl_php_label/README.md

 This small PHP script 'zebra_printer.php' prints an indivial label on demand.
 It is possible to include own images and variables.

 ZPL is a simple language for lables.
-A 'Programming Guide' can be downloaded from the manufacturer's homepage
+A 'Programming Guide' can be downloaded from the manufacturer's homepage.
+ZPL files can be edited manually or made with the (free) ZEBRA designer.

 This is a simple label with 4 lines
 ```